wojtekmaj/react-pdf/README.md

 - Safari ≥14.1
 - Firefox ESR

-You may extend the list of supported browsers by providing additional polyfills (e.g. for `Promise.allSettled`) and configuring your bundler to transpile `pdfjs-dist`.
+You may extend the list of supported browsers by providing additional polyfills (e.g. for `Array.prototype.at` or `Promise.allSettled`) and configuring your bundler to transpile `pdfjs-dist`.

 If you need to support older browsers, you will need to use React-PDF v6 or v5.